-Last year, I decided to have some fun with the tradition and fill my Harris Teeter cart with the southern staples – the picture received over 700 likes, 400 shares, and 140 comments:
+A few years ago, I decided to have some fun with the tradition and fill my Harris Teeter cart with the southern staples – the picture received over 700 likes, 400 shares, and 140 comments:

 Bread makes sense…the CDC even recommends having it on hand for storms, but why milk?
 Why buy something that will spoil if the storm knocks out power to your fridge?

 The Atlantic investigated this phenomenon and discovered that, “buying things that might spoil is an assertion of optimism: It’s “like saying, ‘The storm will be over soon and I won’t be stuck in this situation for long,’” buying perishables may be a simple matter of psychology.